 A Government Subsidised Home Care Package is a universal health benefit for all seniors who have ACAT Assessed Eligible Aged Care Needs.
 Discover how a Home Care Package helps you stay at home for all your days here.

 The Home Care Package fees below apply to older Australians who first received a Government Subsidised Home Care Package on 1 July 2014 or after.
-(If you had a Home Care Package before 1 July 2014 then the Income-Tested Care Fee is NOT payable, and the Basic Daily Care Fee may not be payable.
+(If you had a Home Care Package before 1 July 2014 then the Income-Tested Care Fee nor the Basic Daily Care Fee are payable with us.